• Skip to primary navigation

 Double Edge vs. Single Edge?

 No discussion of double edge razors would be complete without mentioning the single edge razor.
 Still one blade, but instead of having two blade edges, these razors have a single “side” to shave from.
 While double edge designs dominate the safety razor world, single edge razors are enjoying a bit of a come-back lately, with new models appearing based on early vintage models.
 Perhaps the best known single edge razor is the Schick Injector, Gillette’s primary competitor through the 1960’s.
 Although Schick no longer manufactures the Injector, there have been cheap far-eastern clones produced.
-More recently a much better Injector-style razor, the Supply Single Edge, has launched, with an “adjustable” design similar to the Rockwell DE.

 Some shavers consider single edge blades designs to double edge because the blades are thicker, stiffer, and may provide a more efficient, comfortable shave for those with very heavy stubble.